-- Always check the bearing temperature. - In addition to the current-dependent overload protection device located in the three phases of the connecting cable, we recommend that you also monitor the temperature rise in the motor with the aid of the temperature sensors built into the stator winding.
+- Monitor the bearing temperature. - In addition to the current-dependent overload protection device located in the three phases of the connecting cable, we recommend that you also monitor the temperature rise in the machine using temperature sensors integrated in the stator winding.